glomadrian/RoadRunner/README.md

 </center>
 </br>
 <p>

+## Overview
-Road Runner is a library for android which allow you to make your own loading animation using a SVG image
+Road Runner is a library for android that allows you to make your own loading animations using SVG images.
 <p/>